We are pleased to welcome you to our libraries for studying and browsing. Please remember to bring your University card for swipe entry.

 The Hartley Library microwaves are not available.

-You can request books available in the libraries using the Place Hold option in WebCat: login to WebCat, and search for the book you need.
+You can request books that are available in the libraries, or on loan to other users, via the Place Hold option in WebCat: login to WebCat, and search for the book you need.
 If there is a list of results, select the record for the appropriate book and click Place Hold (on the left of the screen).
-Books from the Avenue Library & Learning Commons and National Oceanographic Library can be collected from Hartley.

 We will let you know by email when your book(s) are ready and you can collect them when the library is open.
 You must receive the confirmation email before you come to collect your books.
 Books must be collected within 7 days of the confirmation email being received.
-Please bring your University ID card to issue the books on the self-issue machines and remember that face coverings must be worn.
+Please bring your University ID card to issue the books on the self-issue machines.

 You can also request books to be sent to you via our postal loans service.